 With IOVDD set to 3.3 V, the low and high drive strengths of the SDA/COUT pin are approximately 2.0 mA and 4.0 mA, respectively.
-With IOVDD set to 1.8 V, the low and high drive strengths are approximately 0.8 mA and 1.7 mA, respectively.
-The high drive strength mode may be useful for generating a stronger ACK pulse in I2C mode, if needed.
+The high drive strength mode may be useful for generating a stronger ACK pulse in IC mode, if needed.